Acton

 Acton Web (102)

 The four lower blocks of sculptured stone.
 The upper left figure appears to be a bishop with his crozier.
-We can’t tell wht the right hand figure is but note that his head is missing and the original design must have been taller than this block.
+We can’t tell who the right hand figure is but note that his head is missing and the original design must have been taller than this block.
 We must assume they were part of a larger sculptural scene and were “rescued” from its destruction.
 Was it a carved frieze of some sort?
 The bottom two blocks were originally either contiguous or part of a longer composition.
-They are wider than the other block so not, therefore, part of any putative vertical decorative feature.
-It is all a mystery because the fact is I know of no surviving Norman frieze But there are plenty of Anglo-Saxon churchyard crosses.
+They are wider than the other blocks so not, therefore, part of any putative vertical decorative feature.
+It is all a mystery because the fact is I know of no surviving Norman frieze.
+But there are plenty of Anglo-Saxon churchyard crosses.
 It is probably a mistake to make assumptions about all of these blocks being from the same date or of the same composition.
+But I think most commentators do make that assumption.

 Acton Web003